 - C If you are asked medical questions by the respondent, you should explain that you are a professional interviewer but have no medical training.
-Whatever your educational background or experience, you are not expected to act as a doctor, nurse or other health professional. - C You will be interviewing people representing a cross section of Americans.
+Whatever your educational background or experience, you are not expected to act as a doctor, nurse or other health professional. - C Some people interviewed in round 2, may ask if we will be reviewing their medical records.
+You should explain that we will not be using their medical records for this study, but an other organization might call and ask permission to access their medical records to help in our research.
+You should also explain that they can participate in our survey, and get still receive \$25 for their help, even though they choose not to participate in the medical records study. - C You will be interviewing people representing a cross section of Americans.
 We have Spanish speaking interviewers available; however, you may encounter people whose main language is neither English nor Spanish.
 In these cases, you should try to conduct the interview with a family member who speaks English.
 If you are having difficulty communicating with the household, notify your supervisor and we will attempt to find an interviewer who can speak the primary language in that household. - C Some respondents may have low literacy levels.
 If you find that you have to repeat questions, be patient and helpful.
 Remember that we are asking the respondent to give up his or her time to help us with the study. - C Older people represent an increasing percentage of the U.S. population and are an important part of our study.
 First, we want to emphasize that you should not make assumptions about people based on their ages.
 Older respondents, like respondents of all ages, have different levels of education, comprehension, tolerance and patience.
 Being older means only that one has lived more years, it does not mean that one automatically loses the ability to function well.
 However, keep the following points in mind when interviewing older respondents. - 1.
 Minimize Addressing the Respondent by His or Her First Name.
 In this study, you will have first and last names for householders who have a telephone listed in their own name, but not for those whose numbers are unlisted or whose telephones are not in their own name.
 In addition, for confidentiality reasons, you ask only for the first names of household members; therefore, you may not be able to address the selected respondent as "Mr." or "Mrs." Many older respondents feel uncomfortable when a stranger addresses them by their first name.
 If you do not know the respondent's last name, you should refrain from repeatedly using his or her first name throughout the interview.
-Once you have identified older respondents by name, an alterative is to use a more respectful form of address, such as "ma'am" or "sir." - 2.
-Adapt Your Pace and Diction to Suit the Respondent.
+Once you have identified older respondents by name, an alterative is to use a more respectful form of address, such as "ma'am" or "sir."

+2. Adapt Your Pace and Diction to Suit the Respondent.
 Some older respondents may have physical, sensory, and/or cognitive age-related limitations that may make it difficult for them to participate in telephone interviews.
 Some, because of a hearing impairment and/or their level of education, may have trouble grasping the meaning of some questions.
 Other respondents' cognitive functioning may have slowed a little or be mildly limited and they may need a little more time to think and respond.
 Physical limitations may result in a few respondents not having the strength or endurance to complete an interview in one sitting.